Distributing a Government Contractor's Labor Costs in QuickBooks®

 Final cost objectives may be contracts or more granular, such as task, contract line item numbers, or units of production.

-To distribute labor costs in QuickBooks, time data must be captured by a timekeeping system.
-That time data must be brought into QuickBooks.
 Most contractors will capture time data in a web-based timekeeping application, then utilize a data import methodology to automatically populate QuickBooks with employee time data.
-Smaller start-up contractors may use the old-fashioned manual data entry method to populate QuickBooks with timekeeping data.
+Smaller start-ups may use the old-fashioned manual data entry method to populate QuickBooks with timekeeping data.

 In order for QuickBooks to execute a labor distribution transaction based on time data, at least two, and possibly four, specific data points used for classifying time data must be captured and populated into the QuickBooks timekeeping database.
 All time data must include the name of the employee, and a payroll item.
 The third and fourth data points relate to direct labor.